syari3/syari/replit.md

 ## Overview

 This is a web-based dictionary application for two constructed languages: "Syari-tatsu-go" (シャリタツ語) and "Kapu-go" (カプ語).
 The application provides search functionality for language learners to look up words by character composition, reading, or Japanese meaning.
+Additionally, it includes a materials viewer for displaying study notes and reference images.
 It's built as a simple Express.js server that serves static HTML pages with client-side JavaScript for search functionality.

 ## User Preferences